sensible-hq/sensible-docs/readme-sync/v0/integrations/SDK quickstarts/quickstart-javascript.md

 ## Install

-In an environment in which you've installed Javascript, create a directory for a test project, open a command prompt in the directory, and install the dependencies:
+In an environment in which you've installed JavaScript, create a directory for a test project, open a command prompt in the directory, and install the dependencies:

 ```shell
 npm install sensible-sdk